-Because of Palestine's spiritual significance to the three great monotheistic religions of mankind, instead of being a land of peace it become a land of conflict.
-It continued to be an area of conflict throughout its history, forces, sometimes religious other times political tried always to control this area.
+Because of Palestine's spiritual significance to the three great monotheistic religions of instead of being a land of peace it become a land of conflict.
+It continued to be an conflict throughout its history, forces, sometimes religious other times political tried control this area.

-The "Palestine Question" of today is a problem of the land on which two peoples claim sovereignty of.
+The "Palestine Question" of today is a problem of the land on which two peoples sovereignty of.
 The history of this land indicates that the first known inhabitants of Palestine were the Arab Canaanites about 2500 BC, therefore, its name was first known as Canaan or the Land of Canaan.
-The name Palestine was after one of the "Sea Peoples" (the Philistines) who inhibited the southern coast of Palestine and fought with Canaanites, Egyptians and later with Jews, who established their Kingdom after their exodus from Egypt about 1000 BC.
-Later, Palestine was under the rule of the Romans, Byzantine, Arabs, and finally the Ottomans until the first World War.
-After the Byzantine era Moslem Arabs and Ottomans ruled Palestine for more than 1300 years.
+The name Palestine was after one of the "Sea Peoples" (the Palistines) who inhibited the southern coast of Palestine and fought with Canaanites, Explains and later with Jews, who established their Kingdom after their exodus from Egypt 1000 BC.
+Later, Palestine was under the rule of the Romans, Byzantine, Arabs, and the Ottomans until the first World War.
+After the Byzantine era Moslem Arabs and Catomans ruled Palestine for more than 1300 years.

 The population of Palestine was mostly Semitic Arabs.
-There were small numbers Semitic Jews.
-Both Arabs and Ottoman Turks accorded the Jews the right to continue to worship and to keep the Jewish spiritual link with Palestine.
-During the nineteenth century, the Ottomans authorised small settlements of Jewish immigrants from European countries, where anti-Jewish discrimination was increasing.
-At the time of British occupation in 1917, Jews formed about seven per cent of the population of Palestine, the Arabs formed the rest.
+There were small numbers semitic Jews.
+Both Arabs and Ottoman Turks accorded the Jews the right to continue to orship and to keep the Jewish spiritual link with Palestine.
+During the nineteenth century, ottomans authorised small settlements of Jewish immigrants from European countries, anti-Jewish discrimination was increasing.
+At the time of British occupation in 1917, formed about seven per cent of the population of Palestine, the Arabs formed the rest.
 The traditions, customs and language of the Arab Palestinians constituted the predominant culture of Palestine.

-During the First World War, Britain and its allies looked for support against their enemies, Germany and its ally the Ottoman Empire.
-Since some Arab leaders at the time were seeking independence from Ottoman rule, an Anglo-Arab coalition was formed.
-Accordingly, understanding was reached in 1915 between the Sherif of Mecca, Sherif Hussein-Ibn-Ali acting as the spokesman for the Arabs and Sir Henry McMahon, the British High Commissioner in Egypt who negotiated for the British.
-The Sherif demanded recognition of independence of all Ottoman Arab territories including Palestine.
-McMahon, however, tried to exclude Palestine through an ambiguous reference to the extend of the area concerned, but Sherif Hussein rejected McMahon's attempt.
-The controversy continued until 1939 when the British Government conceded that in 1917, "They were not free to dispose of Palestine."
+During the First World War, Britain and its allies looked for support against their

+Germany and its ally the Ottoman Empire.
+Since some Arab leaders at the time were independence from Ottoman rule, an Anglo-Arab coalition was formed.

+We understanding was reached in 1915 between the Sherif of Mecca, Sherif

+Thn-Ali acting as the spokesman for the Arabs and Sir Henry McMahon, the British

+Commissioner in Egypt who negotiated for the British.
+The Sherif demanded

+The Sherif demanded and territories including Palestine.
+McMahon,

+We retain the British Government conceded that in 1917, "They were not free to dispose of

+Palestine."